 - Not to be confused with the similarily named Sonic X-treme.

 |Developer: Visionscape Interactive|

-Sonic the Hedgehog Extreme is a prototype of an unreleased Sonic game for the Xbox.
-The prototype was found on an XDK development Xbox unit.
+Sonic the Hedgehog Extreme is an unreleased Sonic the Hedgehog-themed hoverboarding game for the Xbox.
+A prototype of the game was found on an XDK development Xbox unit.
 This unit also had complete or partial versions of several non-Sonic-related prototypes.
 Information and videos on this game were released by its discoverer, ProtonX, on the 20th of April 2011.
-Sonic the Hedgehog Extreme is a hoverboarding game, and may have been an early pitch demo which led to the development of Sonic Riders.
+The game may have been an early pitch demo which led to the development of Sonic Riders.